Mark McCauley, one of Branson’s premier bass singers.

 BTC: What do you like best about performing in Branson?

 MM: Being part of an entertainment industry that is based on the values of God, family, and country.

 BTC: What do you like best about living in Branson?

-BTC: Do you have a thought that you would like to share with our readers?
+BTC: Do you have a little known fact about yourself that you would like to share?

 MM: Well, not too many know about my involvement in martial arts.

 BTC: If you could perform with and or meet any entertainer living or dead who would it be and why?

 MM: That would be the “Oak Ridge Boys,” whom I have had the pleasure of meeting.
 To me they are the ultimate entertainers.